 Question

 Aircraft wings feature removable panels that provide access for maintenance and inspection.
-The structural integrity of the panels ensures the aircraft aerodynamic shape is preserved while safeguarding internal systems.
+The structural integrity of the panels ensures the aircraft’s aerodynamic shape is preserved while safeguarding internal systems.
 The wing access panels must be strong and rigid, able to withstand aerodynamic forces, resist temperature changes at altitude, endure vibration, and tolerate exposure to fuels, oils, and cleaning chemicals.

 These removable panels are usually made from lightweight aluminium alloy.
 However, the research team at a new aircraft manufacturing company is considering replacing this metal with carbon fibre-reinforced polymer (CFRP) to reduce manufacturing costs and simplify production.